cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 If you have any suggestions or wish to contribute to this guide, simply [sumbit a GitHub issue](https://github.com/cybercongress/congress/issues).

 ## :fuelpump: Section subtitle: Ground floor
 Cosmonauts need to undergo an intensive training regime to reach the stars.
 In this section, you will be presented with some basic terminology that will give you a deeper understanding regarding the Cyber eco-sphere.
-Some basics will include the history of Cyber, how it works, how to interact wtih it and the core Cyber philosophy.
+Some basics will include the history of Cyber, how it works, how to interact with it and the core Cyber philosophy.

 ### Technical questions in plain terms
 *Click on the below questions to expand the answer:*